 Here are recommendations from the American Academy of Pediatrics (AAP) on how to reduce the risk for SIDS and sleep-related deaths from birth to age 1:

 Make sure your baby is immunized.
-An infant who is fully immunized can reduce his or her risk for SIDS by 50 percent.
+An infant who is fully immunized can reduce his or her risk for SIDS by 50%.

 Breastfeed your infant.
-The AAP recommends breastfeeding for at least six months.
+The AAP recommends breast milk only for at least 6 months.

 Place your infant on his or her back for sleep or naps.
 This can decrease the risk for SIDS, aspiration, and choking.
 Never place your baby on his or her side or stomach for sleep or naps.
 If your baby is awake, allow your child time on his or her tummy as long as you are supervising, to decrease the chances that your child will develop a flat head.

-Always talk with your baby's doctor before raising the head of their crib if he or she has been diagnosed with gastroesophageal reflux.
+Always talk with your baby's healthcare provider before raising the head of their crib if he or she has been diagnosed with gastroesophageal reflux.